pkdimpas/PPM-Image-Processing/README.md

 5. -mono: Convert to Bilevel (.pbm) format
 6. -gray: Convert to grayscale (.pgm) format

-Commands can be specified in any order but no duplication of commands.
+Commands can be specified in any order but no duplication is allowed.

 (Images below are in PNG format since Github doesn't support PPM.
 This is just for showing the output)